landonepps/airplay2-receiver-sound/README.md

 # Experimental Airplay 2 (forked with sound)

-Very quick python implementation of AP2 protocol using **minimal multi-room** features -- built and maintained by https://github.com/openairplay/airplay2-receiver
+Very quick python implementation of AP2 protocol using **minimal multi-room** features -- built and originally created by https://github.com/openairplay/airplay2-receiver

 ![IMG_489B6A3DA261-1](https://user-images.githubusercontent.com/48214337/117120989-55222c00-ad94-11eb-9520-2e22e601eb45.jpeg)

-**So what's this fork for?
-Any big changes?**
+## So what's this fork for?
+Any big changes?

 Nope, not really - little changes enabled **Streaming Audio to receiver with AirPlay 2**, the only difference to the beloved original.